Reviews of the new iPhone 11 are in, and they’re overwhelmingly positive

 However, it’s the Night Mode that really sets the iPhone 11 apart from its predecessor.

-The setting is an absolute triumph and you’ll be genuinely amazed by how well it works – there’s no question it will change the way you shoot photos when the lights starts to fade.
+The setting is an absolute triumph and you’ll be genuinely amazed by how well it works—there’s no question it will change the way you shoot photos when the lights starts to fade.

 Let’s get this out of the way right up front: iPhone 11’s Night Mode is great.
 It works, it compares extremely well to other low-light cameras and the exposure and color rendition is best in class, period.